Get insider access

 4.9%

 The Insignia F30 has decent reflection handling.
 The semi-gloss finish helps reduce the intensity of direct reflections a bit but adds a slight haze to the screen.
-Since it can't get very bright, glare is still distracting, so it's not suitable for a bright room.
+Since it can't get very bright, glare is still distracting, making it less suitable for a bright room.

 8.5